 Export of coffee is regulated by AFA Coffee Directorate where traders can either export coffee as grower marketers or dealers.
 For more information on how to register with AFA Coffee Directorate, select from the options below.
 Grower marketers are allowed to export through direct sales where they negotiate prices directly with the buyer(s) in the country of destination.
 Coffee dealers must purchase coffee through the Nairobi Coffee Exchange (NCE) auction where marketing agents sell coffee on behalf of the smallholder growers aggregated as co-operative societies and large estate owners.

+AFA Coffee Directorate's (CD) mandate is to undertake promotion, market research and product development initiatives for Kenya coffee in the domestic and international markets.
 A coffee liquorer is a coffee expert who is professionally trained in classifying coffee through tasting.
-As the regulator, AFA Coffee Directorate issues a certificate to qualified applicant(s).
+Registration of coffee liquorer's is done by the Directorate who issue a certificate to qualified applicant(s).
 For more information on how to obtain the certificate, click the link.

 This procedure applies to first time traders who require to obtain a preferential certificate of origin during export.
 Traders are required to register with the Kenya Revenue Authority’s (KRA) Rules of Origin Section to obtain a registration letter.
 The letter confirms the country of origin of the goods to be exported and is a requirement when applying for the preferential certificate of origin.